MCS-Lite/mcs-lite/README.md

 ## Development

 ```
-$ yarn # Install all external dependencies of each package.
+# Install all external dependencies of each package.
+$ yarn install --pure-lockfile
 ```

 ```